SamGree/Battleships/README.md

    12. Select Nodejs, then save changes.
    13. Ensure that Heroku/Python is at the top of the list, followed by Heroku/Nodejs
    14. Go to the deploy tab and Select github.
-   15. confirm what I want to connect to github.
+   15. Confirm what I want to connect to github.
    16. Now we can search for github repository name. and  Scroll down to Manual Deploy and select deploy branch finally click connect.